Jack-Nesta/IP-Week-3/README.md

 * A brief description of what Delani does
 * Sample of a portfolio
 * An invitation for contact
+## How to Install and Run the Project
+* clone the repository and use your choice of the editor
 ## Known Bugs
 Toggling between images and text not working as expected
 ## Software used